Soto1999/3013-ALG-Soto/Assignments/H03/README.md

 - 10) Note that there may not be one clear answer.

 - 10) You have to store social network “feeds”.
-You do not know the size, and things may need to be dynamically added. list - every new post will be added to the list
+You do not know the size, and things may need to be dynamically added. list - every new post will be added to the list <br />
 - 11) You need to store undo/redo operations in a word processor.<br />
   stack - a new change will be pushed onto the stack and poped off if undone
 - 12) You need to evaluate an expression (i.e., parse).<br />